 First, make sure to tell them when any contact information or website links have changed.
 Having current contact information for the organization and proper links to social media and website pages are a must in order to get promoted.

-Secondly, let your TPA know whenever you have something new and exciting – such as a new restaurant, new product, new event or new drink.
+Secondly, let your TPA or DMO know whenever you have something new and exciting – such as a new restaurant, new product, new event or new drink.
 Nothing is too big or too small.
 Local tourism offices get requests for information about assets that fit a specific topic.
-For example, a PR agency may have a lead on a writer looking for “healthy food offered at summer music festivals” or “dishes utilizing fresh and seasonal ingredients.”
+For example, a PR agency may have a lead on a writer looking for “top rated resorts in the Finger Lakes Region” or “dishes utilizing fresh and seasonal ingredients.”
 Make sure you communicate clearly and frequently enough that your tourism office understands what makes you different.
 Once they’re aware of the awesome things you’re doing, they’ll have what they need to include your attraction in pitches to the media or on FAMs.

 As I mentioned above, TPAs have event calendars on their websites.
 This helps visitors to the website (and the destination) quickly see what is going on while they’re in town.
 Tourism offices also tend to promote local happenings across their social media channels, giving your event more reach.
 And if it’s unique enough, the event may be worth pitching to the media for coverage.
 Make sure your TPA knows about your event so you can get this easy, added exposure.

 Do you have a bizarre stat you can boast?
 A quirky cocktail that uses a unique ingredient?
 Maybe your museum is haunted by an anti-alcohol advocate.
 Don’t shy away from the weird!
 Share these one-of-a-kind characteristics with your tourism office.
 Journalists and visitors are not looking for the same old, same old.
 Instead of a traditional fall activity, they’re more interested in seeing something like underwater pumpkin carving.

 Respond Quickly and Completely